unilee/TMC_LowerLimbActs/README.md

 ### Citation

-If you would like to use this data, please cite the following reference:
+**If you would like to use this data, please cite the following reference:**

-[Article #1]{https://www.sciencedirect.com/science/article/pii/S0925231219309956}: H. Li, S. Derrode and W. Pieczynski, Anadaptive and on-line IMU-based locomotion activity classification method using a triplet Markov model, Neurocomputing, https://doi.org/10.1016/j.neucom.2019.06.081
+[*Article #1*](https://www.sciencedirect.com/science/article/pii/S0925231219309956): H. Li, S. Derrode and W. Pieczynski, Anadaptive and on-line IMU-based locomotion activity classification method using a triplet Markov model, Neurocomputing, https://doi.org/10.1016/j.neucom.2019.06.081